xy-241/CS-Notes/content/System Design/Deployment Strategies.md

 ## Big Bang Deployment
 ---
-- Pushing all changes at once causes downtime because we need to shut down the old system and turn on the new one.
+- Pushing all changes all at once causes downtime because we need to shut down the old system and turn on the new one.
 This can lead to significant downtime if the new system fails to start.
 If things go wrong, we need to roll back

 >[!important]
 > This is the only option when an intricate database upgrade is involved.